khulnasoft/ai/packages/core/README.md

 ![hero illustration](./assets/hero.gif)

-# Vercel AI SDK
+# KhulnaSoft AI SDK

-The [Vercel AI SDK](https://sdk.vercel.ai/docs) is a TypeScript toolkit designed to help you build AI-powered applications using popular frameworks like Next.js, React, Svelte, Vue and runtimes like Node.js.
+The [KhulnaSoft AI SDK](https://ai-sdk.khulnasoft.com/docs) is a TypeScript toolkit designed to help you build AI-powered applications using popular frameworks like Next.js, React, Svelte, Vue and runtimes like Node.js.

-To learn more about how to use the Vercel AI SDK, check out our [API Reference](https://sdk.vercel.ai/docs/reference) and [Documentation](https://sdk.vercel.ai/docs).
+To learn more about how to use the KhulnaSoft AI SDK, check out our [API Reference](https://ai-sdk.khulnasoft.com/docs/reference) and [Documentation](https://ai-sdk.khulnasoft.com/docs).

 ## Installation